February 13, 2020

 The end user would essentially control who can email them.

 Isn’t that what we all want?

-The author is cofounder & CEO of Skyflow which is building a similar platform for every other company that wants to do the right thing for user privacy, and be more like Apple.
+The author is cofounder and CEO of Skyflow, which is building a similar platform for every other company that wants be more like Apple and do the right thing for user privacy.